antiloop222/connectiq-hict/README.md

 This watch application drives you through the execution of 13 exercises as described in the article from ACSM'S Health & Fitness Journal:
 _[High-Intensity Circuit Training Using Body Weight: Maximum Results With Minimal Investment](http://journals.lww.com/acsm-healthfitness/Fulltext/2013/05000/HIGH_INTENSITY_CIRCUIT_TRAINING_USING_BODY_WEIGHT_.5.aspx)_.

-The watch displays a timer for the 30-second exercises followed by 10-second rest period.
+The watch displays a timer for the 30-second exercises followed by 10-second rest period (configurable).

-Number of exercises and duration of and rest periods are configurable on the watch menu or through Garmin Connect Mobile.
+Number of exercises, duration of exercises and rest periods are configurable on the watch menu or through Garmin Connect Mobile.
 A long vibration will trigger at the beginning and at the end of each exercise.
 A short vibration will trigger every 10 seconds during the exercise.
 Sound notification is not supported.